2025-ilaria/project-/rdf-triples.md

 # <strong> **RDF Triples** <strong>

-In this section there are all **RDF Triples** generated for each gap.
+This section presents all **RDF Triples** generated for each identified gap.

 ---
-## 1️⃣RDF Triple Full Name
+## 1️⃣ RDF Triple for the full official name

-🔍We asked CHAT GPT to create a triple using the **zero-shot prompt**
+🔍 We asked Chat GPT to create a triple using the **zero-shot prompting technique**:

 ![Screenshot](assets/css/Screenshot%20Chat%20prompt%20name%20triple.png)

-Here the result ➡️
+Here the result: ➡️

 ```rdf
 @prefix arco: <https://w3id.org/arco/ontology/arco/> .